Deminarcis/PenBox/README.md

 ~~This will likely be rough as I have no experience with podman until this.~~

 The original implementation was rough and not great to use.
 There was a lot missing and I felt like I was providing a disservice.
-This tool has been rebased to leverage[the distrobox project](https://github.com/89luca89/distrobox)
+This tool has been rebased to leverage [the distrobox project](https://github.com/89luca89/distrobox)

 ---

 *Any suggestions please don't hesitate to contact or open an issue*